Credit Score Analysis By Underwriters During Mortgage Process

-Borrowers cannot have credit disputes on charge off accounts and non-medical collection accounts if the the total outstanding balances is greater than $1,000:
+Borrowers cannot have credit disputes on charge off accounts and non-medical collection accounts if the total outstanding balances are greater than $1,000:

 - Any non-exempt credit disputes will halt mortgage process until it has been retracted

-- Public records such as bankruptcies and foreclosures on consumer credit reports that has been deleted through credit repair will get flagged
+- Public records such as bankruptcies and foreclosures on consumer credit reports that have been deleted through credit repair will get flagged

 There are three credit reporting agencies: